 Semuc Champey (2-3 days)

-Semuc Champey is an incredible natural attraction nestled deep in the Guatemala jungle. is a 300 m long limestone bridge that has six turquoise blue water pools.
-While it’s definitely worth adding to your Guatemala trip itinerary, it’s not the easiest place to get too.
+Semuc Champey is an incredible natural attraction nestled deep in the Guatemalan jungle. is a 300 m-long limestone bridge that has six turquoise-blue water pools.
+While it’s definitely worth adding to your Guatemala trip itinerary, it’s not the easiest place to reach.

 The best way to get there is via a tourist bus from your location in Guatemala.
 If you are coming from Antigua or Tikal, this is going to take around 8 hours.
 If you are coming from Lake Atitlan or Xela, it takes 12, sometimes over.
 The road is bumpy and generally unpleasant, so prepare for a long day.